Parth-Sanghvi/Hallucinating-Colors/README.md

-# IEOR242_deep_colorization
+# Hallucinating Colors
-IEOR242 project at UC Berkeley: automated colorization of gray scale images using deep convolutional neural nets.
+Hallucinating Colors is an alias for the IEOR242 project at UC Berkeley accomplished under Prof. Paul Griggas for the Spring 2019 term: automated colorization of gray scale images using deep convolutional neural nets.

 This work is strongly inspired from the paper Colorful Image Colorization (http://richzhang.github.io/colorization/)

+## Collaborators: Louis Tilloy, Georgios Prelorentzos, Chao Zhang, Parth Sanghvi, Emma Leiner

 ## How to use the code:
 ### 1) Setup